 When DHHS collects support for TANF families, it gives part of the support to the family and keeps the rest to pay back the State for some or all of the TANF paid.
 DHHS sends support collected for non-TANF families to the family.
 DHHS can charge you a $2 per pay period fee for the collection service.
 In a case involving a person who has never gotten public assistance, DHHS can also charge a $25 annual fee if it collects at least $500 in support.

 How Does the DHHS Support Hearing Process Work?

 Step One: Notice

-DHHS will serve you with a "Notice Of Proceeding To Establish A Support Order."
-You will also get a "Statement of Income" form to your last known address using regular mail.
+DHHS will mail a "Notice Of Proceeding To Establish A Support Order” and a "Statement of Income" form to your last known address using regular mail.
 This is called service.

 Step Two: Fill out the Form